wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

 [ss 29(1), (4)][51], [70(3)(a)][117], [71(5)][118]

-*   1 In this Schedule---
+*   1 In this schedule---

     _the relevant period of 5 years_ means---

     *   (a) where the relevant shares are issued in compliance with subsection (1) of [section 29][51], the period of 5 years beginning with the date on which a certificate is issued by the Registrar under that subsection; and

-    *   (b) where the relevant shares are issued in compliance with [section 70][117], the period of 5 years beginning with the date of the service on the society of a notice under that section:
+    *   (b) where the relevant shares are issued in compliance with [section 70][117], the period of 5 years beginning with the date of the service on the society of a notice under that section

     _the relevant shares_ means shares issued by a society in compliance with subsection (1) of [section 29][51] or [section 70][117].